jqnatividad/qsv/README.md

 ## Installation

+For macOS and Linux (64-bit), you can quickly install qsv with Homebrew:

+`brew install qsv`

-Pre-built binaries for Windows, Linux and macOS are available [for download](https://github.com/jqnatividad/qsv/releases/latest), including binaries compiled with [Rust Nightly/Unstable](https://stackoverflow.com/questions/70745970/rust-nightly-vs-beta-version) ([more info](https://github.com/jqnatividad/qsv/blob/master/docs/PERFORMANCE.md#nightly-release-builds)).
+Pre-built binaries for Windows, Linux and macOS are also available [for download](https://github.com/jqnatividad/qsv/releases/latest), including binaries compiled with [Rust Nightly/Unstable](https://stackoverflow.com/questions/70745970/rust-nightly-vs-beta-version) ([more info](https://github.com/jqnatividad/qsv/blob/master/docs/PERFORMANCE.md#nightly-release-builds)).

 There are four variants of qsv:
  * `qsv` enables all [features](#feature-flags) valid for the target platform[^7]